ImadNait/Auth/README.md

 A user authentication project (still not complete)

-* tools used: NodeJS, Express, MongoDB, JWT
+* tools used: EJS, NodeJS, Express, MongoDB, JWT